circleci/circleci-docs/jekyll/_cci2/skip-build.md

 ## Skipping a Build

 By default, CircleCI automatically builds a project whenever you push changes to a version control system (VCS).
-You can override this behavior by adding a `[ci skip]` or `[skip ci]` tag anywhere in a commit's title or description.
+You can override this behavior by adding a `[ci skip]` or `[skip ci]` tag in the first line of the body of the commit or the commit's title.
 This not only skips the marked commit, but also **all other commits** in the push.

 **Note:**
 This feature is not supported for fork PRs.